openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);
 1. shall only issue sender-constrained access tokens;
-1. shall support [MTLS] as mechanism for constraining the legitimate senders of access tokens;
+1. shall support [RFC8705] as mechanism for constraining the legitimate senders of access tokens;
 1. (withdrawn);
 1. (moved to 5.2.2.1);
 1. (moved to 5.2.2.1);